 When the second World War broke out my uncle Laurie joined up and Grandma returned home .
 Sadly, Laurie died after being taken prisoner by the Japanese.
 Several years later my brother would be named Laurence in his memory.

 My father was serving in New Guinea, and back in Tasmania Grandma moved in with my Mother and her first baby.
-It was a disaster.
+It was a complete disaster.
 Food was strictly rationed, but Grandma invited a stream of friends and relatives around, instructing Mum to buy expensive ham and other delicacies.
 In desperation Mum said she had to get a job.
 She fled to her home town of Deloraine and worked harvesting flax, used to make military parachutes.
 Grandma found her own flat, at 44 Victoria Street.
 It was part of a large house owned by the Taylor family, who lived next door.
+There she remained for the rest of her life.

 There were two men on the ‘top rung’ of my grandmother’s life; God (definitely male in her eyes) and long term, conservative Prime Minister Sir Robert Menzies (virtually a God).
 On the next level down stood her doctor of choice, i.e. the one most willing to indulge her.
 Next came the Methodist minister.
 Oh yes, and her surviving sons.
 Unfortunately her daughters- in- law were all seriously flawed , especially in religious matters.
 One was Catholic (OMG!!) and one Anglican.
 Then there was my mother’s rather racketty family; also Anglicans, but only token ones.
 I’m not sure whether that was considered better or worse in the eyes of Alice.